WinBoat: Drive by Client RCE + Sandbox escape.

 Attack Flow #

-- A remote webpage sends a cross-origin request to
+- A malicious webpage sends a cross-origin request to http://localhost:7148/update

-Path. - The host renderer builds & executes a shell command using that
+- The host renderer builds a shell command using that Path

 Guest → Host Trust Boundary Break #